rkakaria/total-curvature-calculator-python-bindings/README.md

 Please visit the original C++ library readme for issues locating openmp on Apple Silicon machines.

 ### Run
 Exit the build folder and run the test files from the total-curvature-calculator-python-bindings folder.
-Libigl is used to read 3D model files and polyscope to visualize the models and returned curvature values, which are stored in the variable K.
+We use the Python distributions of libigl to read 3D model files and polyscope to visualize the models and returned curvature values, which are stored in the variable K.
 #### Triangle Mesh
 ```
 cd ..